Limitations and restrictions of Assurance

 Site Hierarchy: Your existing site hierarchy is downloaded in a CSV file format.
 The CSV file contains details such as site names, parent hierarchy, number of floors, location, and site address.

-You can choose to base the map archive on the global hierarchy or the hierarchy of a single site, building, or floor, as follows:
+To base the map archive on the global hierarchy or the hierarchy of a single site, building, or floor:

 Site: The chosen site and all of its subsites, buildings, and floors are exported.